thanosch94/DataNexApp/README.md

 ### Models and DTOs Repository

-This repository contains the shared models and Data Transfer Objects (DTOs) used by both the API and the App.
+This repository contains the models and the Data Transfer Objects (DTOs).

 <b>Repository URL:</b> /DataNex.Model